How to Make Lavender Sugar (From Fresh or Dried Lavender)

 Do I have to bake the lavender sugar?

 When I first made this recipe, I did not dry it out in the oven.
 Even right away, I could tell the sugar was starting to clump.
+As I thought about it, I realized that any moisture left in the buds could possibly contribute to mold.
+Plus, culinary lavender is typically dried before consumption.

 To make sure this recipe is safe for long-term pantry storage, I recommend drying it at the lowest temperature your oven can reach (170 F for most ovens).

-(This isn’t really baking – this is the same procedure I use to dry green onions in the oven and make green onion salt)
+(This isn’t really baking – this is the same procedure I use to dry green onions in the oven and make green onion salt).

 Great question!
-There are some great reasons to consider washing the lavender like removing dust, pollen, etc.
+There are some great reasons to consider washing the lavender, like removing dust, pollen, etc.; however, all of those little buds may be hard to dry off fully before using in this recipe.

+I did not wash my fresh lavender before using.
 If you do, allow it to air dry for 12-24 hours before using.

 How long does lavender sugar last?